 - understands the fundamentals of the circulation in the atmosphere and ocean.

 - is familiar with the dominant weather systems and ocean currents on Earth

 - has an overview of natural climate variations and human induced climate change

 - is familiar with different types of ocean and air pollution

 - can use basic terminology and expressions

 - can locate, evaluate and present scientific information

 - can convey the fundamentals in meteorology and physical oceanography

-- can present scientific information in writing to highlight a certain topic
+- can present scientific information in writing and orally to highlight a certain topic

 - has gained insight into the subject and its relevance to society

 - has the capacity for reflection and critical thinking about academic questions

 - is able to plan and carry out scientific information gathering